sanskrit/raw_etexts_english/blogs/manasataramgini/2004-12-04_the-bleak-winter-evening.md

 +++
-title = "The bleak winterxa0evening"
+title = "The bleak winter evening"

 +++
 I was standing alone in the railway station in the bleak winter air.